-You may not think that a puddle of water sitting next to your air conditioner’s condenser is a big deal.
-However, it is a sign that the unit’s condensate drain line has a clog.
-Under normal circumstances, the water that is created during the cooling process will drain away on its own.
+You may not think a small puddle of water sitting next to your air conditioner’s condenser unit is a problem.
+However, it is a sign that your unit’s condensate drain line may have a clog.
+Under normal circumstances, the water is created during the cooling process will drain away on its own.
 However, when it doesn’t, you may have a mess on your hands.

-Condensate lines and drains can easily get clogged with various types of debris that can built up in the pan of your condenser.
-This debris can be anything from mold, algae, hair or rotting vegetation.
-If the clog is not removed, water will continue to build up in the pans of your condenser, and possibly in the pan of the unit’s evaporator indoors, causing damage to your system.
+Condensate drain lines can easily become clogged with various types of debris that build up in your air conditioner’s condenser pan.
+This debris can consist of anything from mold, algae, hair or rotting vegetation.
+If you do not remove the clog immediately, water will continue to build up in your condenser pan.
+Even worse, the water can start to build up in your unit’s indoor evaporator pan, which can potentially cause damage to your system or home.

-When it comes to removing a clog in a condensate line, a wet/dry vacuum is your best bet.
-You can usually clear a clog in the line with just a wet/dry vacuum.
-You can gain access to the line by removing the system’s access cap or unscrewing the PVC pipe.
-Once you have the line open, use the vacuum to remove any trapped water and the clog.
+If the blockage does not clear using water alone, you will have to use another method.
+When it comes to removing a clog in a condensate line, a wet/dry vacuum is your best option.
+You can usually remove a clog in the line using just a wet/dry vacuum.

 Contact Blair’s Air for AC Repair and Maintenance